Always Keep These in Your Home For Good Luck

 Feng shui is a very complex school of thought on how to direct the flow of energy in your home so that it moves freely and organically, helping you live your best life.
 While the system is quite complex, one of the basic principles is the representation of the five Chinese elements in the home: wood, water, metal, earth and fire.
 Practitioners say that you should place an object made of wood or water in the money sector of the home in order to bring prosperity.

 Both Buddhist and Hindu belief systems revere the elephant as godly or nearly godly animals.
 The elephant represents many things, from maternity and fertility to luck and wisdom.
-According to the home design site thespruce.com, the posturing of the elephant in the home is important to its symbolism.
+According to the home design site The Spruce, the posturing of the elephant in the home is important to its symbolism.
 An elephant with its trunk in an upright position, for example, is thought to herald good luck.

 Many people burn incense to achieve a sense of relaxation, but some believe it can rid the home of negative energy.
 In much the same way that the burning of sage is supposed to dispel impure spirits from a house, incense is supposed to cleanse all types of negativity.
-Some even say that different scents accomplish different types of tasks.
+Some even claim that different scents accomplish different types of tasks.

-Horseshoe-shaped morsels are in your morning bowl of Lucky Charms cereal, but why are they considered lucky?
+Horseshoe-shaped morsels are in your morning bowl of Lucky Charms cereal, but why are they considered lucky things?
 Historians trace the tradition back to Irish legends and tales.
 Some say it wards off the devil while others say it keeps evil fairy folk away.
 Whatever the case, placing an iron horseshoe above one’s front door is a classic way to protect the home.

 Just as the Irish believe placing a horseshoe above the front door will provide protection, feng shui followers believe that the turtle (or tortoise) can guard the home.
 The tortoise is one of Feng Shui’s four celestial guardians, which makes it an extremely powerful symbol.
 Whether the turtle shell is real or just a piece of art, it is supposed to be a great protective and supportive charm over the front and back doors.